hfndb/cookware-headless-ice/README.md

 **Other**
 + In the dev/local-tools directory you'll find some tools:
-	- 'Laboratory' to experiment with colors and styles.
+	- **Laboratory** to experiment with colors and styles.
-	- Diagrams: Test pages for [Mermaid](https://github.com/mermaid-js/mermaid) (used by Github.com), and [Pintora](https://pintorajs.vercel.app/docs/intro/).
+	- **Diagrams**: Test pages for [Mermaid](https://github.com/mermaid-js/mermaid) (used by Github.com), and [Pintora](https://pintorajs.vercel.app/docs/intro/).
 In the tools directory also a bash script to generate diagrams in the project directory, which creates a 'diagrams' directory if not exits yet and renders all new or updated diagrams in that directory.

 This project is developed on a Linux platform and should also run on BSD and Apple platforms.
 With some additional effort on Windows too 😉 See [contribute](./docs/contribute.md).